bolt/docs/source/content.md

 As you can see, using `postfix: "<hr>"` gives a simple and effective way of adding a divider in the edit screen.

+### Info
+In case when you need to inform user quite long about purpose of the field may be useful this option.
+It will place info popup button beside label of the field and the text value entrered here will be displayed on mouse over.
+Some of the fields has info button by default (eg. `image` field).
+This case your description will override field's default.

 ### Default values